-The engine drive system is designed to hold 24 ounces of refrigerant.
-This is equal to two cans of R-134a, supplied with the system.
-This is the maximum charge.
+THE ENGINE DRIVE SYSTEM IS DESIGNED TO HOLD 24 OUNCES.
+THIS IS EQUAL TO 2 CANS OF R-134a AS SUPPLIED WITH THE SYSTEM.
+THIS IS THE MAXIMUM CHARGE.
 The sight glass must clear by the time the return line (suction/large diameter hose) goes below 32 degrees F.